alem-01/alem_public/subjects/flutter_piscine/person/README.md

 }
 ```

-In Dart you can also use Constructor declaration of type **_Constructor(param1, param2...);_** thus saving a few lines of code if all you want to do is to pass arguments to values.
+In Dart one can also use Constructor declaration of type **_Constructor(param1, param2...);_** thus saving a few lines of code if all one wants to do is to pass arguments to values.

 ```dart
 class Point {